6 places to enjoy the autumn in the Central System

 Hervás - Ambroz Valley

-The Ambroz Valley is a natural region in the north of Cáceres, brimming with nature and history.
-If this is your first visit, don't miss the chance to discover some of its treasures: the Jewish quarter of Hervás, the Roman baths of Montemayor, the Vía Romana de la Plata, or Granadilla, an ancient walled town that was vacated in the mid-20th century for the construction of a reservoir.
+The Ambroz valley is a natural region located in the north of Cáceresbrimming with nature and history.
+If you are visiting for the first time, don't miss the chance to discover some of its treasures: the Jewish quarter of Hervás, the Roman baths of Montemayor, the Roman Vía de la Plata, or Granadilla, an ancient walled town that was vacated in the mid-20th century for the construction of a reservoir.

 Although the Ambroz is ideal to visit at any time of the year, if we have to choose a time of year, we would choose autumn, when the chestnut forest is at its best and the villages organise a multitude of activities as part of the Otoño Mágico (Magic Autumn) cultural programme.